astridx/meinblog/sik/r/react-remove-item-from-list/index.md

 ---
-title: "Remove an Item from a List in React"
+title: 'Remove an Item from a List in React'
 description: "Learn how to remove an item from a list in React with React's state.
 It's a common task to delete an item from an array in ..."
-date: "2020-05-14T07:52:46+02:00"
+date: '2020-05-14T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react remove item from list", "react delete item from array"]
+keywords: ['react remove item from list', 'react delete item from array']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />